Synthetixio/sdk-playground/tests/README.md

 ape test tests/arbitrum-sepolia-octo-fork/test_arbitrum_sepolia_octo_perps.py --arbitrum:sepolia-fork:foundry
 ```

+Tests that run on forked networks should seed an RPC signer account with the necessary tokens and balances to run the tests.
+When running on live networks, ensure that you're providing an address and private key in the `.env` file.
+Ensure that the account has the necessary tokens and balances to run the tests.

 ## Configuration

 Test configuration is managed through `conftest.py` files in each test subdirectory.
 These files set up fixtures and other test-specific configurations.